 The cut offers variety in terms of the shape and size of the oval itself.
 With the same number of carats, you can manipulate the length to width ration to get any number of variations depending on your preferences.
 However, diamond experts generally agree that a ratio range of 1.35 to 1.5 is ideal to get the most in terms of aesthetics from an oval cut diamond.

-This diamond cut is particularly popular for ring placements.
+This diamond cut is particularly popular for engagement ring or wedding band placements.
 It has been shown to have a narrowing and very flattering effect on the wearer’s fingers.
 This application is also one of the best ways to truly appreciate this cut’s unique bow-tie effect.
 This is a phenomenon where a bow-tie shaped dark shadow is cast across the middle of the diamond where light fails to reflect due to the elongation.
 It provides beautiful contrast giving the shiny diamond some character.

 However, going past the magical length to width ratio will leave you with a distractingly large bow-tie shadow which reduces the quality of the diamond.